Cooks’ recommendations for better barbecues

 Chuck on a few fruits

-“Stone result inclusive of nectarines and apricots work really nicely on barbecues,” says Theo Hill, chef at Gold, London.
+“Stone results, including nectarines and apricots, work nicely on barbecues,” says Theo Hill, chef at Gold, London.
 “Peaches are the first-rate.
-Cut in half, do away with the stone, deliver them a perfect char cut aspect down, then take away them to a dish, sprinkle with lots of brown sugar, and douse with brandy.
-Cover so that they retain to cook dinner in their personal warmness.
+Cut in half, do away with the stone, deliver them a pt char cut aspect down, then take them to a dish, sprinkle with lots of brown sugar, and douse with brandy.
+Cover so that they retain to cook dinner in their warmness.
 Eat 30 minutes later with a dollop of yogurt.”

 Polish that gem